McKinsey’s 7-S Framework

 • Structure: Structure means the way in which the organizational units relate to each other.
 Is the organizational hierarchy centralized or decentralized?
 What is the span of management and what are the lines of communication?

-• Systems: Systems pertain to procedures, processes and routines that characterize how the work should be done: financial systems; recruiting, promotion and performance appraisal systems and information systems.
+• Systems: Systems pertain to procedures, processes, and routines that characterize how the work should be done: financial systems; recruiting, promotion and performance appraisal systems and information systems.
 What procedures, processes and routines does the organization use to keep on track?

-• Style: Cultural style of the organization and how key managers behave in achieving the organizational goals.
+• Style: Cultural style of the organization and how key managers behave in achieving organizational goals.
 Do managers show effective leadership and are they able to motivate employees to work better?

 • Skills: This represents the distinctive capabilities of the personnel or of the organization as a whole.
-How to monitor the skills sets of employees and what kind of training do they require to improve their performance?
+How to monitor the skill sets of employees and what kind of training do they require to improve their performance?

 Importance of McKinsey ‘s Framework

 McKinsey’s framework is essentially a multivariate model of organizational change.
 It is recognized as a powerful expository tool as it highlights several organizational interconnections like those between staff and skills, strategy and systems which have critical significance for affecting organizational change.
 It underlines the criticality of action plans in the seven areas (S,) reflecting and organizational capacity of bringing about shifts in the strategy.

 Effective implementation of the strategy is thus shown to be conditioned by the ability of management to bring all 7-S into harmony.

 McKinsey also provides a convenient method of checking whether an organization has the necessary conditions for implementing strategy.
 This model also provides the basis on which the causes of the shortfall may be diagnosed and remedial measures can be adopted.
 Furthermore, organizational capabilities may be evaluated along each of the seven dimensions.